 Typical activities include: exercising, salon days, pet therapy, coffee hour, interactive video games, mental acuity games, art therapy, recreational activities in the community and more.

 The ID program provides services that are tailored for adults who do not attend a day program, but would like a program built to their personal needs.
 ID is offered in conjunction with our Day Service Option (DSO).
 Clients enjoy a variety of activities that achieve community inclusion, recreational enjoyment and skill building.
 Services can be provided in their home, nursing facility or out in the community.

-The Avenues Program provides positive social interaction and enrichment for young adults to meet the ongoing and ever changing needs of youth with intellectual disabilities, with the emphasis on building life skills.
-Participants enjoy a variety of individual and group activities that focus on increasing skills and promoting independence in a supportive environment.
+The Avenues Program is designed to increase indepenence, enhance community inclusion and improve the quality of life for young adults with intellectual disabilities ages 18 to 21.
+We provide positive social interaction and enrichment for young adults to meet the ongoing and ever changing needs of youth with intellectual disabilities, with the emphasis on building life skills.

 View our "Stay Connected" newsletters below.

 *To view the PDF files on this page, you will need Adobe Reader.